JensKlimke/jk/apps/whoami/docs/l1-architecture.md

 The application uses MongoDB to store a single document containing the API ID, which persists across application restarts.

 ### ARCH-3.3: Error Handling
-The application implements centralized error handling in the router component, with appropriate error responses based on the client's Accept header.
+The application implements centralized error handling in the controller component, with appropriate error responses based on the client's Accept header and User-Agent.

 ### ARCH-3.4: Logging Strategy
 The application uses Winston for structured logging with configurable output destinations (console, file, or both) and log levels based on the environment.